wazerstar/MobilePayAlerts/README.md

 ----

-This branch contains the core of MobilePayAlerts without GUI.
+This branch contains the development version of MobilePayAlerts with GUI.

-If you're looking for the GUI version, click this link: **[MobilePayAlerts (With GUI)](https://github.com/BenTearzz/MobilePayAlerts/tree/master)**
+If you're looking for the master version, click this link: **[MobilePayAlerts (With GUI)](https://github.com/BenTearzz/MobilePayAlerts/tree/master)**
+If you're looking for the core version, click this link: **[MobilePayAlerts (With GUI)](https://github.com/BenTearzz/MobilePayAlerts-Core)**

 ----